Annapurnar Mandir

 Annapurnar Mandir is a Bengali social drama film directed by Naresh Mitra based on the novel of the same name by Nirupama Devi.
 This film was released on 6 August 1954 under the banner of Chitra Mandir and received 2nd National Film Awards in 1954.
 Uttam Kumar and Sabitri Chaterjee starred in the lead roles, with Suchitra Sen in a supporting role.
 This film had no music and it was Uttam Kumar's first film to win a National Award.

 Plot

 Ramshankar is a poor man who lives with his two daughters.
-His elder daughter loves a young man but he arranges her marriage with an old man who is giving huge dowry.
-Soon she returns home as a widow.
-Owing to a societal curse, she commits suicide.
+His elder daughter loves a young man but he arranges her marriage with an old man who offers a huge dowry.
+Soon she returns home as a widow and, driven by societal stigma, she commits suicide.